Youdle-Inc/grocery-scraper-api/README.md

 3. **Location Filtering**: Each search includes location context for accurate results
 4. **Product Grouping**: Groups identical products together
 5. **Store Matching**: Matches products to stores in the requested location
+6. **AI Validation**: Validates products are real (not generic placeholders) with actual prices
-6. **Response**: Returns grouped products with offers from multiple stores
+7. **Response**: Returns grouped products with offers from multiple stores

 ## 🎯 Use Cases